 Frequently Asked Questions

 Once they are finished, our homes look like any other house.

 A steel framed home is no more likely to be hit by lightning than a wood framed house.
 The difference is that the steel home is much safer if it is struck.

-Yes, you will probably save a lot of money on heating and cooling costs.
+Yes.
 We give you a reflective foil, radiant barrier insulation for the roof and walls to act as a thermal break and to stop radiant heat penetration in the summer and radiant heat loss in the winter.
-Regular insulation doesn't stop radiant heat.